Here is another MMF turntable on my desk in a new Music Hall MMF-2.3 Review.

 Final Verdict

-Overall, there really isn’t much to complain about.
+Overall, there isn’t much to complain about.
 There are certainly better products for a higher price, but the differences are marginal.
 For the money, the device gets a clear BUY.
 In my opinion, you won’t find better value for money anywhere in the turntable segment.
 I am absolutely satisfied with it and it now adorns my living room as a visual eye-catcher.
 I can only recommend the device.